Dynamsoft/barcode-reader-mobile-samples/README.md

 ## License

 - If you want to use an offline license, please contact [Dynamsoft Support](https://www.dynamsoft.com/company/contact/)
-- You can also request an extension for your trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=github)
+- You can also request a 30-day trial license via the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=github&package=mobile) link.

 ## Contact Us